leonstel/leonstel.github.io/drafts/gmap3.md

 changedButWaitFor('prop1', 'prop2', 'mapInit').subscribe((val) => {
     // same rules as above changedButWaitFor call
-    // the only difference here is that it listens for prop1 and waits for prop2 and mapInit
+    // the only difference here is that it listens for prop1 and waits for prop2 and mapInit });

-    // important things to notice:
-    // in current state prop2 is undefined and mapInit is boolean
-    // this means while using the boolean conversion tactics !!this.state.prop2 == false
-        !!this.state.mapInit == true
-});

 ```